framps/raspiBackup/extensions_userprovided/README.md

 A pre and post script that stops all running docker-container gracefully and starts them again after backup is finished.

 Povided by [Springjunky](https://github.com/Springjunky)

+## raspiBackupDiscordWrapper
+A wrapper calling raspiBackup.sh and sending Discord notification message.
+You need to create a Discord WebHook and put the URL in the configuration file.
+The configuration filee shoule have 0600 permissions